 A panel of the International Labor Organization last week urged Cambodian authorities to drop charges against two men convicted in the 2004 murder of Free Trade Union leader Chea Vichea, and to conclude investigations into the deaths of other trade unionists.

-Chea Vichea was shot dead in broad daylight at a newsstand in Phnom Penh on Janunary 2004.
-Born Samnag and Sok Sam Oeun were found guilty of Mr Vichea’s murder the following year.
+Mr Vichea was shot dead in broad daylight at a newsstand in Phnom Penh on Janunary 2004.
+Born Samnang and Sok Sam Oeun were found guilty of Mr Vichea’s murder the following year.

-The periodic report by the ILO committee on the application of standards, which assessed Cambodia’s compliance with a 1948 treaty on labor rights, which the country ratified in 1999.
-The ILO committee also called for further investigation into the slaying of Free Trade Union leaders Ros Sovannareth, who was gunned down several months after Chea Vichea in 2004, and Hy Vuthy, who was also shot dead in 2007.
+The periodic report by the ILO Committee on the Application of Standards, which assessed Cambodia’s compliance with a 1948 treaty on labor rights, which the country ratified in 1999.
+The ILO Committee also called for further investigation into the slaying of Free Trade Union leaders Ros Sovannareth, who was gunned down several months after Chea Vichea in 2004, and Hy Vuthy, who was shot dead in 2007.

 In the report, the committee called on the government “to bring, not only the perpetrators, but also the instigators of these heinous crimes to justice.”

-Lawyers for Born Samnang and Sok Sam Oeun, the men convicted of Chea Vichea’s murder, welcomed the call.
-“This is a good stop towards justice for both the victim and my clients,” said Hong Kimsuon, a lawyer for the Cambodian Defenders’ Project who represented both men.
+Lawyers for Mr Samnang and Sok Sam Oeun, the men convicted of Mr Vichea’s murder, welcomed the call.
+“This is a good step towards justice for both the victim and my clients,” said Hong Kimsuon, a lawyer for the Cambodian Defenders’ Project who represented both men.

 Lieutenant General Khieu Sopheak, Interior Ministry spokesman, said the government was still investigating Mr Vichea’s murder.